filmaj/filmaj.ca/_posts/2018-04-27-collaborating-pull-requests-github-app.md

 ---
 layout: default
 title: Collaborating with Pull Requests Using the Github Desktop App
+description: Using Github's pull requests and its desktop app to centralize collaborative editing
 ---
 # Collaborating with Pull Requests Using the Github Desktop App